core-wg/core-problem-details/draft-ietf-core-problem-details.md

-In the registry as defined by {{Section 12.3 of -coap}} at the time of writing, the column "Content-Type" is called "Media type" and the column "Content Coding" is called "Encoding".
+In the registry as defined by {{Section 12.3 of -coap}} at the time of writing, the column "Content-Type" is called "Media type" and the column "Content Coding" is called "Encoding". [^remove]

+[^remove]: This paragraph to be removed by RFC editor.

 --- back